astral-sh/ruff/README.md

       --isolated
           Ignore all configuration files
       --select <SELECT>
-          Comma-separated list of error codes to enable (or ALL, to enable all checks) --extend-select <EXTEND_SELECT>
+          Comma-separated list of rule codes to enable (or ALL, to enable all rules) --extend-select <EXTEND_SELECT>
           Like --select, but adds additional error codes on top of the selected ones --ignore <IGNORE>